neutronjs/neutron-website/docs/commands/add-component.md

 neutron add:component <componentName>
 ```

-You don't need to inform the platform because the CLI read your `package.json` to identify the project type.
+You don't need to inform the `technology` because the CLI read your `package.json` to identify the project type.
 This is awesome, isn't it?

 ## Usage command example